Modules

 php artisan module:make-mailable-template OrderShipped Invoices

-The OrderShipped.php file will be created in your module app/Mail directory, you will need to register the template in the module service provider:
+The OrderShipped.php file will be created in the module app/Mail directory, you will need to register the template in the module service provider:

 use Modules\Core\Facades\SettingsMenu;